.jpg)

 Course unit details

-The taught part of the programme is divided into two 12-week semesters, each followed by a two-week period of examinations.
-This in turn is followed by a period of approximately 12 weeks of research work over the summer which is supervised by a member of the academic staff and ends with submission of the MSc dissertation in September.
-In the taught part of the course, full-time students attend weekly lectures and support classes for four modules (4 x 15 credits) in each semester.
-Students are also able to enrol on a part-time basis if they wish.
+The taught part of the programme is divided into two 12-week semesters, each followed by a two- or three-week period of examinations.
+This in turn is followed by a period of approximately 12 weeks of research work over the summer which is supervised by a member of academic staff and ends with submission of the MSc dissertation in September.
+Full-time students attend weekly lectures and support classes for four modules (4 x 15 credits) in each semester.
+Students can also enrol on a part-time basis.
 In this case they study over a two year period and only take two modules per semester, with the dissertation being completed at the end of the second year.
-Details of the programme structure are given below.
+Details of the programme structure are given below, which are subject to review and continual improvement.

 Semester One: